Only Bad Clothing

 ‘Yeah.’

-He contemplated the others’ movements.
-Seeing if anybody was getting off.
-‘Grab a hold of your bags,’ he said.
+‘Grab a hold of your bags.’
 Then, tongue-in-cheek, ‘Once we’re off we’re off.
 Nowhere else to go for the next twelve kilometres or so.’

 She did not respond.
 Her arm looped through the backpack strap and clumsily lifted up the bulk.
 He reached down and helped to lift it onto her back.
 ‘That ok?’